Music carries emotion. Emotion carries truth.

 - Reflect & close — one or two questions, then come back to the room

-- Hand on chest + belly — exhale longer than you inhale
+- Hand on chest and belly — exhale longer than you inhale

 - Feel your feet against the floor